Oxford HealthCare Insurance Coverage

 Oxford Coverage for Addiction Detox

-In many cases of addiction, individuals who are dependent on or addicted to substances such as alcohol or drugs require medical assistance as they work to end substance abuse in their lives.
+In many cases of addiction, individuals who are dependent on or addicted to substances such as alcohol or drugs require medical assistance as they work to end substance dependence in their lives.
 Often, ending alcohol or drug use without this kind of help proves to be harmful and, in some cases, life-threatening.

 Substances such as benzodiazepines are especially difficult to withdraw from as symptoms of withdrawal can be extremely intense and severe.
-Individuals who attempt to end benzo abuse without clinical supervision could be at risk for serious consequences.
+Individuals who attempt to end benzo misuse without clinical supervision could be at risk for serious consequences.
 So, in most cases of substance withdrawal, it’s important for people to have medical guidance and care throughout the process.

 Oxford Health Plans tend to cover detoxification for alcohol and drug use.
 So, depending on the type of plan you have, your insurance plan may offer coverage for drug or alcohol medical detox programs.
 But, it’s important to check with your insurance provider to find out whether or not your detox process is covered.
 If the detox is considered medically necessary, it’s likely that you will have coverage.